Candidate Information

 STILLWATER: Township Committee, two seats open

-SUSSEX: Borough Council, two seats open
+SUSSEX: Borough Council, To Come

-VERNON: No seats open in 2024
+VERNON: No Primary; three seats open in general election

-WALPACK: Township Committee, one seat open
+WALPACK: Township Committee, To Come

 WANTAGE: Township Committee, one seat open